https://invisible-island.net/ncurses/man/

 HISTORY

-These functions were initially specified by X/Open Curses, Issue 4.
+These functions were initially specified by X/Open Curses Issue 4

-were later additions to SVr4.x, not appearing in the first SVr4 (1989).
+variants).
+These were later additions to SVr4.x, not appearing in the

-They differed from X/Open's later wadd_wch and wecho_wchar in that they
+first SVr4 (1989).
+They differed from X/Open's later wadd_wch and

-each took an argument of type wchar_t instead of cchar_t.
+wecho_wchar in that they each took an argument of type wchar_t instead

 SEE ALSO